Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 # Handling Promises in Tests

 In previous tutorials, we have used Axios to make http requests which return promises.
 This is how we can write tests for axios requests.
-Consider the below example:
+Consider the example below:

 - ```ts